Storyblok Raises $80M Series C - Read News

 This, again, will reflect positively on your user experience - and it can be argued that by improving Web Accessibility, you will unlock a large potential user group and make existing customers happier.

-Section titled What role does the CMS play in Web Accessibility?
 What role does the CMS play in Web Accessibility?

 Ideally, the content management system is where your whole team collaborates and everything ties in together.
 Your designers add new visuals, you store your assets, build new pages, tell stories about your products, and services and collaborate.
 Picking the right CMS will make creating accessible content for a broad audience a smooth journey rather than a bumpy ride.
 It will enable you and your team to keep your website inclusive.
 Web Accessibility should be an organic outcome of content creation, not a hassle.